Tibouchina Urvilleana goes by many names. This lush tropical blooming bush may look or sound familiar because of its common names:

 Use Dwarf Tibouchina In Container Planting

 Naturally, dwarf tibouchina makes an excellent choice as a container plant.
-But if you enjoy pruning and shaping, smaller species of glory bush may serve as the perfect type of tibouchina on your deck or patio.
+But if you enjoy pruning and shaping, smaller species of glory bush may serve as the perfect type of tibouchina for use as deck or patio plants.

 It takes a bit of careful pruning to keep the growth under control and coax out the best shape, but the plant’s lush foliage and dark blue/purple flowers will make all your effort worthwhile.